-- Make sure the camera and printer are off. - 2 Connect the camera to the printer. - Open the cover.
+- Make sure the camera and printer are off. - Connect the camera to the printer. - Open the cover.
 Holding the smaller cable plug in the orientation shown, insert the plug fully into the camera terminal. - Connect the larger cable plug to the printer.
 For other connection details, refer to the printer manual.

+- 3 Turn the printer on.

+- 4 Turn the camera on.

-Press the <>>> button to turn the camera on.
+- Press the <>> button to turn the camera on.